 The Bodhisatta was once an antelope.
 When he got caught in a hunter’s trap, his turtle and woodpecker friends freed him.
 But then the hunter captured the turtle and the Bodhisatta freed him.

 The Bodhisatta was once an ascetic.
 A king was deeply depressed after his queen died and the Bodhisatta arranged for the king to meet the reincarnated queen in her new life as a dung beetle, in which she was very happy.
 This encounter revived the king’s spirits.

 The Bodhisatta was once a monkey.
 A crocodile wanted to eat the Bodhisatta’s heart, so her husband offered to carry the Bodhisatta on his back to eat fruit on the river’s opposite shore.
 When he began to sink in the river and learned the crocodile’s intention, the Bodhisatta said he stored his heart in a tree and told the crocodile to take him there, where he escaped.

 The Bodhisatta was once a tree fairy.
-He once saw a hunter pursue a bird, and when unable to snare it he covered himself with branches.
+He once saw a hunter cover himself in branches while pursuing a bird.
 The bird mocked him for being dumb.